blvz/FlexBook/README.markdown

 - Fixed the 'sticky-page' bug
 - Added the jumptoPage method.
 It's similar to the gotoPage method, but it won't do a lot of flips to reach some page.
+- Fixed the bug that, when adding a Page dynamically, the Page didn't show fold gradients.

 ## Known Issues / Bugs